A Practical Synthesis of Detecting AI-Generated Textual, Visual, and Audio Content: Detecting AI-Generated Visual Content

 \subsection{Datasets and Benchmarks}

 Well-known datasets include CelebA-HQ~\cite{karras2018progressive} for facial images and LAION~\cite{schuhmann2022laion} for broad image domains.
-Large-scale synthetic benchmarks like StyleGAN or Stable Diffusion outputs help train classifiers \cite{lin2024detecting}.
+Large-scale synthetic benchmarks like GenImage (1M+ pairs; diverse generators and degradations) offer cross-generator and degraded-image evaluation \cite{zhu2023genimage, genimageNeurIPS23}.
+Community-maintained leaderboards and consolidated testbeds (e.g., AIGCDetect Benchmark) enable reproducible comparisons and track generalization to newer models \cite{aigcdBench, aigcdPages}.
 For video, FaceForensics++~\cite{rossler2019faceforensics++}, DFDC~\cite{dolhansky2020deepfake}, and Celeb-DF are commonly used \cite{tiwari2024ai}.
 However, frequent advancement of the generative model requires continuous expansion of the detection dataset.